getify/monio/MONADS.md

 Monads can also represent operations (functions), especially the sort of operations that either rely on, or cause, side effects.
 That's what the `IO` monad is all about!

 The heart of **Monio** is the `IO` monad.
-It's designed and implemented here as an uber-powerful "Sum Type" that incorporates a variety of useful behaviors.
+It's designed and implemented here as an uber-powerful *Sum Type* that incorporates a variety of useful behaviors.
 I claim that **Monio**'s `IO` is the "most powerful IO implementation in JS (and possibly any language)".
 I know that's quite a daunting claim.

 But don't worry, here we're just going to focus on a small part of what `IO` can do, just so we don't get too overwhelmed.